aLekSer/agones/site/content/en/docs/Installation/terraform.md

 kubeconfig entry generated for test-cluster.
 ```

-Check that you have access to kubernetes cluster:
+Check that you have an access to kubernetes cluster:
 ```
 kubectl get nodes
 ```